 What are the current experimental challenges?

-Gabriel R. Martins: Technology improvements have led to many challagens for successful imaging mass spectrometry analysis.
-In particular, plant tissues pose a complex challenges do to their specialized organs.
-A crucial step in this technique is the sample preparation.
-If the sample preparation is done inadequately, the target ion signals wont be detected, or artifacts will appear, leading to inacurate results.
+Gabriel R. Martins: Advancements in technology have led to many challenges for successful imaging mass spectrometry analysis.
+Plant tissues, in particular, present a complex challenge due to their specialized organs.
+The sample preparation is a crucial step in this technique.
+If the sample preparation is done inadequately, the target ion signals won't be detected or artifacts will appear, leading to inaccurate results.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.B-roll: 2.4.2, 2.4.3.